joeyh820/PwC-Switzerland-Power-BI-in-Data-Analytics-Virtual-Case-Experience/Task 3 - Customer Retention/README.md

   - Offer recommendations to enhance customer retention strategies.

 ### Data Collection
-The analysis utilizes a dataset provided by PwC Switzerland, accessible here: [Churn Dataset](Link-to-Dataset)
+The analysis utilizes a dataset provided by PwC Switzerland.

 ### Preparing the Data
 After importing into Microsoft Power BI Desktop, the dataset underwent transformation in Power Query.